oconnor663/keybase_validator/design.md

 verification, the process flips into a global failure state, from which it doesn't attempt to recover.

+In this design, the API of the validator is a single REST endpoint.
 Clients query the validator by sending along the last signed merkle root they saw from keybase.io.
 If the root they send has a valid signature, and the validator hasn't yet seen it, this will kick off a run of the root loop to catch up and wait for it to complete.
 The validator will also record every signed merkle root that it encounters, and any inconsistencies will lead to another permanent failure state, making these requests a sort of gossip protocol about what each client is seeing.
+After the root loop catches up to the request, if everything went smoothly, the API call returns success.

 If the validator sees any errors during the root loop, it fails the client request that started it (if any) and all subsequent requests.
-The request may also fail with a "not yet in the steady state" error if the validator hasn't yet completed its first bootstrapping runs through root loop.
+The request may also fail with a "not yet bootstrapped" error if the validator hasn't yet completed its first bootstrapping runs through root loop.

 ## Caching